 Student Support Services

-Abilene Christian University’s Student Support Services (SSS) Program is a TRiO program administered by University Access Programs.
-Student Support Services is a federally-funded program through the U.S. Department of Education to improve retention and success of historically disadvantaged college students.
-The office of Student Support Services provides support to students who are first generation, pell-grant eligible, and/or students with disabilities.
+Abilene Christian University’s Student Support Services (SSS) Program is a TRIO program administered by University Access Programs.
+SSS seeks to improve the retention and success of historically disadvantaged college students.
+The SSS office provides support to students who are first generation, Pell Grant eligible, and/or living with disabilities.

-Talent Search projects serve young people in grades six through 12.
+Talent Search projects serve young people in grades 6-12.
 In addition to counseling, participants receive information about college admissions requirements, scholarships and various student financial aid programs.
-This early intervention program helps youth from low-income families to better understand their educational opportunities and options.
-More than 312,000 students are enrolled in 473 Talent Search TRIO projects.
-According to the more recent data collected by the U.S. Department of Education, 80% of Talent Search participants enrolled in postsecondary institutions immediately following high school graduation.
+This early intervention helps youth from low-income families to better understand their educational opportunities.
+80% of participants enrolling in postsecondary institutions immediately following high school graduation.

 Phone: (325) 677-1444, Ext.
 5567

-Upward Bound (UB) is an intensive intervention program that prepares students for higher education through various enrichment courses.
-Campus-based UB programs provide students instruction in literature, composition, mathematics, science, and foreign language during the school year and the summer.
-UB also provides intensive mentoring and support for students as they prepare for college entrance exams and tackle admission applications, financial aid, and scholarship forms.
-More than 70,000 students are being served by 956 Upward Bound projects.
+Upward Bound (UB) is an intensive intervention program that prepares younger students for higher education through various enrichment courses.
+Campus-based UB programs provide students instruction in literature, composition, mathematics, science and foreign language throughout the year.
+UB also provides intensive mentoring and support for students as they prepare for college entrance exams and tackle admission applications, financial aid and scholarship forms.

 Phone: (325) 674-2529